Obsession or one true love? The myth of Hades and Persephone

 King and Queen of the Underworld – Hades wife

-More determined to unite with his dear Persephone, while the maiden was enjoying the fields and flowers of Pergusa Lake near Enna, Hades emerged from the volcanic chamber of Mount Etna in Sicily riding a golden chariot carried by four black mystical horses and abducted(or maybe eloped with) Persephone.
+More determined to unite with his beloved, while the Persephone was enjoying the fields and flowers of Pergusa Lake near Enna, Hades emerged from the volcanic chamber of Mount Etna in Sicily riding a golden chariot carried by four black mystical horses and abducted(or maybe eloped with) Persephone.
 He brought her to his realm as the new Queen of the underworld and the sole wife of the King of souls.
 A few believed that intimacy and admiration made Persephone developed feelings to Hades and eventually fell in love.

 The disappearance of her daughter fostered the wrath of Demeter, she searched for her day and night, ignoring her duties, causing disorders and famine in humankind and the godly worlds.
 Zeus and the other deities troubled by this predicament convinced Hades to return Persephone.
 The master of the darkness forcibly agreed.
 And he later deceived Persephone into eating pomegranate seeds which symbolise her pledge to her spouse and his domain.